goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Building software is like building a city.
 You __cannot plan everything right from the start__.

 When you build software, you usually __start with some basic requirements__.
-But, over time, your requirements grow and so does your software.
+But your needs will grow over time, and so will your software.

 If you are getting started with a project, monolith architecture is your safe bet.
 Monolith is easy to maintain/develop.
 Even though it won't scale very well.